nlpcloud/nlpcloud-python/README.md

 ### Summarization Endpoint

-Call the `summarization()` method and pass the text you want to summarize.
+Call the `summarization()` method and pass the text you want to summarize.Remo

-**Note that your block of text should not exceed 1024 words, otherwise you will get an error.
-Also note that this model works best for blocks of text between 56 and 142 words.**

 ```python
 client.summarization("<Your text to summarize>")